SergioCrisostomo/v-click-outside-x/README.md

 ## Event Modifiers

-It is a very common need to call event.preventDefault() or event.stopPropagation() inside event handlers.
-Although we can do this easily inside methods, it would be better if the methods can be purely about data logic rather than having to deal with DOM event details.
+It is not a very common need to call event.preventDefault() or event.stopPropagation() for click outside event handlers.
+Care should be taken when using these!

+The need for capture though, is reasonably common when you want menus or dropdown to behave more like their native elements.

 ```js
 <template>
   <!-- the click event's propagation will be stopped -->